frankframework/frankframework/README.md

 <https://wearefrank.nl/en/contact/> or send an email to info@wearefrank.nl.

 ## Frank!Manual
 In need of help?
 Our manual can be found at <http://frank-manual.readthedocs.io>.
-If you cannot find an answer to your question (feel free to contact us at)
+If you cannot find an answer to your question [feel free to contact us](https://wearefrank.nl/en/contact/).
-[https://wearefrank.nl/en/contact/].
 If you want to contribute to our manual, the sources can be found [here](https://github.com/ibissource/frank-manual).

 ## Contributing
 Eager to help us expand or enhance our framework?